-This was the establishment's third, routine, site-visit inspection.
-Previous HTA site-visit inspections were carried out in October 2011 and October 2009.
-The inspection consisted of interviews with the Designated Individual (DI) and key staff members working under the licence, a review of relevant documentation and visual inspection of the premises.
+This was the establishment's fifth, routine site-visit inspection.
+The inspection consisted of a visual inspection of the area where apheresis take place, interviews with the DI and key staff members working under the licence and a review of relevant documentation.